Numerical cognition

 The role of the ANS in children

-The Approximate Number System (ANS) is assumed to account for several phenomena not only in adults but in children.
+The Approximate Number System (ANS) is assumed to account for several phenomena not only in adults but also in children.
 Here, we investigate a few key properties of this assumed role.

 Read more